 Sean Gosewisch is in fifth season as Assistant Track and Field Coach.
-He is also in his third year as assistant cross country coach.
+He is also in his fourth year as Assistant Cross Country Coach.

 Gosewisch returns to William Penn after serving as a graduate assistant coach from 2012-2013.
 He has a Master's of Business Leadership degree from WPU in 2013.

 A 2010 graduate of Southern Illinois-Edwardsville, he majored in history.
 A national qualifier at the NCAA Division I and II levels, he was a captain of both the cross country and track and field squads as a senior.